Why you should stay at the Abbey Movie House in Ballycastle N.I

 The Abbey Movie House is immaculate, beautifully decorated and surprisingly large.
 It immediately felt like home and we had no trouble imagining ourselves living there.
 We loved the decor in the front lounge – I mean where else will you find some magnificent over the top wallpaper with colourful lemurs all over it?

 The Abbey Movie House sleeps up to 9 people.
 There is free wifi, parking and it comes with a fabulous cinema and games room.
-There is also a washer and dryer on the lower level for the ultimate of conveniences.
+There is also a washer and dryer on the lower level for the ultimate convenience.
 Prices are around £164 Per Night which is absolutely incredible value if you have 9 people this works out to be less than £20 a night.

 The front lounge has a beautiful fireplace for those colder days and is completely equipped with a large flat-screen TV but there is more to come media-wise.
-The lounge leads into the kitchen of my dreams with fabulous teal tiles and equipped with all the modern conveniences, even a comfy couch tucked into the bay window for that morning coffee.
+The lounge leads into the kitchen of my dreams with fabulous teal tiles and is equipped with all the modern conveniences, even a comfy couch tucked into the bay window for that morning coffee.

 Clarence properties have thought of every detail.
 The fridge is stocked with milk, butter, and jams for breakfast.
 There is tea and coffee in the canisters, a selection of cereals and some bread on the countertop and everything you need to prepare a meal if you are staying in.
-There’s a highchair for the little ones and plenty of chairs for the family.
+There’s a high chair for the little ones and plenty of chairs for the family.

 My husband’s priority was to head to what is called the ground floor here (we know it as the basement).
 This was a man cave or kid’s paradise, originally a garage it had been beautifully converted to a media room.
 There was a huge projection screen that took up the entire wall, and on top of that, you could choose to watch Netflix, Sky or even play video games with the Play Station console.